-Resilience is a word that is resonating with me lately.
-Resilience is what has gotten me to where I am today.
+Resilience is a word that resonates with me.
+Choosing to be resilient is what has gotten me to where I am today.
 The mindset of never giving up has served me well.
-Until recently the word I would have used is persistence, but that doesn’t have the same ring to it.
+Until recently the word I would have used is persistent, but that doesn’t have the same ring to it.

 Resiliency sounds luxurious.
 It sounds like there is an amazing payoff if you keep pushing through.
 Persistent sounds like a drum beating out a monotone rhythm over, and over, and over.
 Resilience feels like adjusting your course when something isn’t working.
 Persistence feels like beating your head on a brick wall.

 Do you ever feel like that in life?
 You’re working hard.
 You’re being consistent, but you’re not getting the results you’re looking for?
 Maybe you’re being persistent in following a certain routine, but that routine is no longer providing the benefits it once did.
 Change can feel awkward and unfamiliar.
 Sometimes it feels scary because it takes us so far outside of our comfort zone.
 Shifting our mindset from being persistent to being resilient means trying new things and asking ourselves new questions.